-“The day of the LORD is coming like a thief in the night.
-When they say, ‘Peace and safety’, then sudden destruction shall come upon them as labor pains on her who is with child, and they will by no means escape.”
+“The Day of the Lord is coming like a thief in the night.
+When they say, ‘Peace and safety!’ then sudden destruction shall come upon them as labor pains on her who is with child, and they shall not escape.”

-“The day of the Lord shall come like a thief in the night, in which the heavens shall pass away with a roar, and the elements, consumed with burning heat, shall be destroyed, and earth and the works that are in it shall be burned up.
-So then, seeing that all these things are to be destroyed, what kind of people ought you to be in all holy conduct and godliness, looking for and hastening the coming of the day of God, in which the heavens, being on fire, shall be destroyed, and the elements, consumed with heat, shall be dissolved?
+“The Day of the Lord will come like a thief in the night, in which the heavens will pass away with a roar, and the elements, consumed with burning heat, will be destroyed, and the earth and the works that are in it will be burned up.
+So then, seeing that all these things are to be destroyed, what kind of people ought you to be in all holy conduct and godliness, looking for and hastening the coming of the day of God, in which the heavens, being on fire, will be destroyed, and the elements, consumed with heat, will be dissolved?
 But we, according to His promise, look for new heavens and a new earth in which righteousness dwells.”